Muskrat Falls price tag rises by another billion: CEO

 Costs for the beleaguered Muskrat Falls hydro development in Labrador are up by another $1-billion.

-Nalcor Energy CEO Stan Marshall says the new price tag is $12.7-billion with financing.
+Nalcor Energy CEO Stan Marshall said Friday the new price tag is $12.7-billion with financing.

 That’s up from the estimate last year of $11.7-billion and is about $5-billion higher than when the project was sanctioned five years ago.

-Marshall took over as head of Nalcor last year and agreed its Muskrat Falls megaproject was a “boondoggle” he would try to fix.
+Marshall took over as head of Nalcor last year and said at the time the Crown corporation’s Muskrat Falls megaproject was a “boondoggle” he would try to fix.

+“I knew this was a boondoggle,” Marshall said again Friday of a project he has repeatedly stressed should never have been built.

+“As long as I’m here I’ll do my best,” Marshall said, vowing that it can still “finish strong.”

+“The only way to solve it was not to have built it in the first place ...
+It was too late to stop.
+We couldn’t get a refund.”

+The initial cost projections were drastically low-balled, he said: “Either intentionally or unintentionally, the costs were significantly underestimated.”

-Marshall blames the increases on contractor disputes, higher operating costs, a leaky cofferdam, and delays including a worksite occupation last fall by demonstrators concerned about methylmercury.
+Marshall blamed the increases on contractor disputes, higher operating costs, a leaky cofferdam, and delays including a worksite occupation last fall by demonstrators concerned about methylmercury.

-Marshall says 75 per cent of construction is now done, up from 48 per cent last May.
+Marshall said 75 per cent of construction is now done, up from 48 per cent last May.

 First power is expected in 2019 at an estimated cost of 23.3 cents per kilowatt hour before tax.